odan/odan.github.io/_posts/2022-10-25-collections-php.md

 }
  ```

-That's it, only 26 lines of code for the implementation of a strictly typed and iterable collection class.
+That's it, just a few lines of code for the implementation of a
+strictly typed and iterable collection class.

 **Usage**

 The usage of the collection class is quite simple:

 ```php
 $strings = new StringCollection();

 $strings->add('foo');